devotional

 Devotional

 Jesus didn't suggest you stop worrying.
 He commanded it — six times in one speech.
-And He did it while looking at people who didn't know where their next meal was coming from.
-So why does this feel like the most impossible thing He ever said?
-Maybe because we've been reading it wrong.
+And He said it to people who didn't know where their next meal was coming from.
+The command feels impossible at first, which usually means we're reading it as a rule when Jesus framed it as an argument.

 devotional hard sayings Jesus

-"You Have to Hate Your Family" — The Most Shocking Thing Jesus Ever Said (And Why It's Better Than You Think)
+"You Have to Hate Your Family" — The Jesus Quote Most Bible Studies Soften

 Devotional

-"You Have to Hate Your Family" — The Most Shocking Thing Jesus Ever Said (And Why It's Better Than You Think)
+"You Have to Hate Your Family" — The Jesus Quote Most Bible Studies Soften

 devotional hard sayings Jesus